turingschool/backend-curriculum-site/module2/lessons/namespacing.md

 1. Changes the route that a user would visit.
 1. Changes the prefix that we would use as a path helper.

-Rails also allows us to do each of these three thigns independently:
+Rails also allows us to do each of these three things independently:

 1. `module` allows us to put the controller into a sub-directory.
 1. `scope` changes the route that a user would visit.